bibleexchange/romans__textbook/textbook/en/romans-en.md

 For the purposes of our study we have defined The Law of God as:

->God&apos;s standard of expectation for his creation.
+> God&apos;s standard of expectation for his creation.

 God&apos;s Law is governed by the nature of God.
 What is in the Law of God is because of Who God is.
 God is absolute and therefore His Law is absolute--his expectations of the behavior of humanity are absolute.
 (The majority of the time, Human self-government is anything but absolute.)

 > 2 Samuel 22:31 As for God, his way is perfect; the word of the LORD is tried: he is a buckler to all them that trust in him.
 (Compare with Psalm 101)

-### If some do not believe, will God break his promise? vs. 3—4
+### If some do not believe, will God break his promise? v.
+3—4

 Has God cancelled his covenant with Abraham because some Jews are bad?
 If some do not believe does it hinder God&apos;s plan?
 Will unbelief cancel God&apos;s faithfulness?
 See II Timothy 2:13

 #### The Jews Cling to their Heritage as Abraham&apos;s Children as their Warranty. (v.
 3)

 Their objection was even though some did not believe; nothing can nullify our special promises we have been given by God through Abraham.
 They were in effect saying no matter what else we are, we are Abraham&apos;s seed and that will get us into heaven.

 #### The answer: Absolutely Not! (v.4)

 Will God be unfaithful because man is unfaithful?
 Absolutely Not!

-> vs. 4—God forbid: yea, let God be true, but every man a liar&hellip;
+> v.
+4—God forbid: yea, let God be true, but every man a liar&hellip;
 > 2 Timothy 2:13 If we believe not, yet he abideth faithful: he **cannot deny himself**.

 It is not because, some Jews were unfaithful that requires faith in Jesus Christ.
 It is because the fullness of God&apos;s plan of redemption has always been in Christ.